Site-specific installation reveals secrets of

-German and Austrian refugees – many of them Jewish – who had fled Nazi Germany before the Second World War, were recruited by British intelligence to spy on top-ranking Nazi prisoners in a secret project based at an Enfield mansion.
+German and Austrian refugees – many Jewish – who had fled Nazi Germany before the Second World War were recruited by British intelligence to spy on top-ranking Nazi prisoners in a secret project based at an Enfield mansion.

-Young people working on the project were recruited from students and graduates at the University as well as volunteers from the North London Jewish Community.
-They were given access to transcripts of the original recordings held in the National Archives.
+Project contributors were recruited from students and graduates at the University as well as volunteers from the North London Jewish Community.
+They were given access to transcripts of the original recordings that are held in the National Archives.

-A subsequent performance of the resulting drama was held at The Jewish Museum in 2013 and a permanent record of the project is available at the University and the Jewish Military Museum.
+A performance of the resulting drama was held at The Jewish Museum in 2013, and a permanent record of the project is available to view at Middlesex University and the Jewish Military Museum.

-For the Heritage Lottery Fund, Head of HLF London Sue Bowers said: “This is a fascinating but little-known slice of national history which underlines the vital contribution made by this group of refugees.
+Head of HLF London, Sue Bowers, said at the time: “This is a fascinating but little-known slice of national history, which underlines the vital contribution made by this group of refugees.
 The young people taking part will help ensure that the story is much more widely known while at the same time gaining a range of valuable skills.”

 A book documenting The Secret Listeners project, edited by Julia Pascal and Thomas Kampe, is published by Pascal Theatre Company.